 Alpine Ascents Everest Summit Day Recap

-*Comments from Garrett Madison (lead guide) in blue
+*Comments from our lead guide in blue

 Our team of 6 climbers, 4 guides, & 10 climbing Sherpa (7 climbing & 3 support) had arrived at the South Col (Camp 4) on the afternoon of May 22.
 Our plan was to spend the night sleeping on supplemental oxygen and rest for most of the next day on supplemental oxygen until 8 PM, at which time we would get up and prepare to leave for the summit.
 Having over 24 hours to rest at the Sough Col before leaving for the summit means that you are much more rested and stronger for the final push to the top.
 Most teams choose to rest only a few hours at the South Col after arriving, and then leave for the summit that same day in the evening.
 It seems to me that these climbers are often more tired and have to push much harder to make it to the top, and are often very exhausted by the time they return to camp.
 Our strategy of resting 24+ hours on a generous flow of supplemental oxygen gave climbers the chance to completely recover from the strenuous push from Camp 3 on the Lhotse Face to Camp 4 at the South Col.

 In addition to our guide staff our climbing Sherpa staff was present to assist climbers in every way possible during preparation at the South Col and throughout the climb to the top and back.
 You can't imagine how valuable it is to have a climbing Sherpa with you who has climbed to the top 10+ times under the direction of our leadership, in addition to your guide, it is truly a recipe for success.
 All of the climbers who made it to the South Col (and for that matter all who stuck around for our summit rotation) made it to the summit and in good style.